-Sales for these product lines represented less than 1% of total revenue in both the 1st quarter of 2015 and 2014.
+Sales for these product lines represented less than 1% of total revenue in both the first six months of 2015 and 2014.
 Gross profit associated with these product lines were less than 1% of total gross profit for both periods.